As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Although many of the best toilets from American Standard aren’t as quite as affordable as certain other brands, they are also usually a little nicer than your average residential toilet.

 Delta is a subsidiary of Masco Corporation, which is one of the world’s leading home improvement product manufacturers.
-Founded in 1954 as a faucet manufacturer, the company soon also found success producing toilets.
+Founded in 1954 as a faucet manufacturer, the company soon also found success in producing toilets.

 Delta is known for producing some of the best toilets on the market and their reasonable prices.
 At the same time, they also produce just about any other fixture or part that you may need in your bathroom.